pranigopu/stream-processing-with-kafka/README.md

-# stream-processing-with-kafka
+<h1>STREAM PROCESSING WITH KAFKA</h1>

-Stream processing with Kafka, done using a local Kafka instance and Docker Compose.
+Stream processing with Kafka, using a local Kafka instance, Postgres, JSON server and Kafka Connect in containers.